AG-25/net-pay-calculator-web-app/README.md

 | ------------------------------------------------------- | ------------------------------------------------ |
 | <img src="/readme_images/starting_calc.PNG">             |<img src="/readme_images/calc_result.PNG">       |

+## Assumptions:
+* The calculator uses simplified tax bands and assumes that there will be no change in the personal allowance or tax thresholds in the year after the calculation is performed (there are typically changes to the UK tax-free allowance and tax bands at the start of each tax year in April).
+* The calculator does not take into account other sources of employee income or taxable benefits, which could result in higher tax being charged than that shown by the calculator.

 ## Using the Application:
 The application has been deployed on Heroku and can be accessed here: